ATF image with the text moneyline betting guide and with a baseball player on it

 Alongside the point spread and the over/under line, the moneyline is the most popular wager in the US.
 Typically, you will find that the moneyline is displayed using American odds.
 For example, in an NFL game, you could find a moneyline bet shown like this: Bills (-205), Patriots (+170).

-Moneyline bets work well for most US pro sports, including American football, basketball, ice hockey and baseball.
+Moneyline bets work well for most pro sports, including American football, basketball, ice hockey and baseball.
 Ties in all of these sports are either impossible or rare, meaning that the moneyline has two simple outcomes to choose from.
 However, in sports like soccer, where tied games are common, a third outcome is introduced.
 The three possible outcomes of a moneyline bet are as follows:

 How to Read and Make Moneyline Bets